What is a Mentor?

 The FYI office invites students who have been enrolled for a semester or more at Queens College to apply for a position as an FYI Mentor for our program.
 The FYI program will begin the process of accepting and analyzing mentor applications from late March into the middle of April.

-Application will be available during March and April.
+Applications will only be available during March and April.

 - Assist in registration and Orientation during the summer.

 - Visit two English 110 courses assigned to them in correlation to their paired mentor.

 - Attend a single office hour a week (in the FYI office: located in Honors Hall, room 05), the hour being a time in which neither of their General Education class or English 110 classes are in session.

 - Customize and forward template emails and information to their students which are composed by the Freshman Year Initiative program Mentor Supervisors.